The Sri Vijaya Connection

 In the saka year of 946 on Friday, the third day of the bright half of the month of Chaitra at this date Surya the master-smith constructed the lord Lokanatha.

 The latter part of the inscription forms the regular invocation of a Bodhisattva.

 - The Ethnic Pai-min

-We called them A-pai, Pai-eul-tseu, Min-kia-tseu, etc. that is the ancient people of the kingdom of Pai which is the indegenous of the kingdom of Tian.
+We called them A-pai, Pai-eul-tseu, Min-kia-tseu, etc. that is the ancient people of the kingdom of Pai which is the indigenous of the kingdom of Tian.
 Among them, married women carry umbrella to hide their faces.
 We called the umbrella "pi-hien".
 In a ceremony, they eat grounded meat stuffed in a wing; that is called :Che-cheng-yu".
-Like the Chinese, women wear cloths with lace and wear flowers as ornament and silver earings.
-(TCHAO: Au sujet des differentes especes de Barbares indegenes du Nan-tchao.)
+Like the Chinese, women wear cloths with lace and wear flowers as ornament and silver earrings.
+(TCHAO: Au sujet des differentes especes de Barbares indegenes du Nan-Tchao.)

 - The local leadership of Yunnan